OWNsecurity/fastir-forti/README.md

-# 🛡️ FortiArtifacts
+# 🛡️ FastIR-Forti

 ---

 ## 🎯 Goals

-FortiArtifacts is a lightweight Python utility that automates the collection of live-response artifacts from Fortinet devices (For now : FortiGate, FortiWeb and FortiADC) using SSH wrapper method and YAML-based command definitions to specify useful artifacts.
+FastIR-Forti is a lightweight Python utility that automates the collection of live-response artifacts from Fortinet devices (For now : FortiGate, FortiWeb and FortiADC) using SSH wrapper method and YAML-based command definitions to specify useful artifacts.

 It is intended for incident responders who need to automate the execution of diagnostic commands and systematically collect their outputs from Fortinet systems.